flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 [^1]: Unless the package existed before the linter.
 [^2]: Exception needed for BaseApps where a default command may not make sense.
 [^3]: Granted for `extra-data`.
-[^4]: Exception only for tools that reequires D-Bus access and for which the names are not predictable ; this includes D-Bus tools and IDEs.
+[^4]: Exception only for tools that requires D-Bus access and for which the names are not predictable ; this includes D-Bus tools and IDEs.
 In general it isn't allowed.

 ## Exceptions